Swarita/CS4347-SQL-Library-Porject/README.md

    - This application was built with JavaSwing and mySQL
    - We connected the mySQL database with AWS RDS
    - We all used mysql-connector-java-8.0.27 to be able to connect to our database, and you will also need to download the .jar file and add it to your build path:
-    	1. Download the mysql-connector-java-8.0.27.jar file and add it to the folder you cloned this repository into
+    	1. Locate the mysql-connector-java-8.0.27.jar file and add it to the folder you cloned this repository into.
-    	2. Press Ctrl+Alt+Shift+S which will take you to the ProjectStructure
+    	2. Press Ctrl+Alt+Shift+S which will take you to the ProjectStructure.
-    	3. Go to Libraries and click the '+' button to add a new library
+    	3. Go to Libraries and click the '+' button to add a new library.
     	4. Select Java and select the jar file from the location you downloaded it in
     	5. Press ok and select the name of the folder called Library-Management-GUI to add to its build path and thats it!